What Does an Auditor Do?

 - Headcount: Do you have the budget and approval for an internal employee, or should you consider alternate options?

 Answering these questions will help determine the best course of action for your current hiring need.
 Fortunately, various great options exist for every scenario, no matter how unique.
-When hiring an auditor, we recommend the following options:
+We recommend the following options:

 1. Use 4 Corner Resources (or another professional recruiting firm)